nataliadudina/nataliadudina/README.md

 # Hi, there! 👋
 👩‍💻 I am Nataly and I am a Python Backend Developer.
 I enjoy coding and learning new tools and technologies.

-🌱 I’m currently exploring FastAPI and Parsing.
+🌱 I’m currently exploring FastAPI and multithreading.

 ### 🛠️ My present tools